-Gary is a Shareholder of the firm and chair of our municipal practice group.
-He currently serves as Town Attorney for the Town of Yountville and Assistant City Attorney for the City of Auburn, as well as General Counsel for the Garden Valley Fire Protection District and the Pine Grove Community Services District, Assistant General Counsel for the Higgins Fire District, and General Counsel for the First 5 Yuba Commission.
-His practice covers a range of public law issues, including land use, CEQA, public works contracting, contracts, labor and employment law, constitutional law, code enforcement, conflicts of interest, open meetings and records laws, and post-redevelopment issues.
+Gary is a Shareholder of the firm.
+He currently serves as City Attorney for the City of Auburn and Town Attorney for the Town of Yountville, as well as General Counsel for the Garden Valley Fire Protection District the Pine Grove Community Services District, , the River Pines Public Utility District, the Upper Valley Waste Management Agency, and the First 5 Yuba Commission.
+His practice covers a range of public law issues, including elections law, land use, California Environmental Quality Act (CEQA), public works contracting, contracts, franchise agreements and franchise fees, cannabis regulation and enforcement, municipal finance law, labor and employment law, constitutional law, code enforcement, conflicts of interest, open meetings and records laws, and post-redevelopment issues.

 Before joining CH&W, Gary served as City Attorney for the City of Firebaugh and advised municipal clients throughout California on a wide range of issues, including counties, cities, school districts, and special districts.